 The magician dropped into a chair and sighed.

 "I don't--at least, not in the way you mean.
 One of this place's dealers was running a three-card monte scam on this street, and I scammed him right back.
-He called out the heavies, but they were more impressed by the way my sleight-of-hand had fooled the dealer than they were interesting in denting my spine.
+He called out the heavies, but they were more impressed by the way my sleight-of-hand had fooled the dealer than they were interested in denting my spine.
 I figure they weren't too happy with him for risking their operations with petty street crime."

 "So why did that guy say they owe you?"

-"The brought me in, and had me check their casino out, because they'd been losing a bit much.
+"They brought me in, and had me check their casino out, because they'd been losing a bit much.
 I spotted the scam and saved the Cross Scar a few thousand meseta a week because of it.
 I have a feeling it also kept Toni, the manager, out of trouble with the higher-ups.
 So, she owes me more than what the job was worth."

 Kemet shrugged.